SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Select application by clicking on its name.
 - Click on "Plugins".
 - Locate the desired plugin by scrolling through the list of available plugins.
 You can reduce the list by selecting a plugin category from the drop-down menu, or by starting to type the plugin's name.
 Clicking on the plugin name unfolds a description of the plugin.
-- Hover over the desired plugin and click the *Subscribe* button.
+- Hover over the desired plugin and click the "Subscribe" button.
-- Click on the *Save changes* button
+- Click on the "Save changes" button

 ![plugins](/guides/users-guide/plugins.png)